 194 Pages.
 Whether you are a novice or a seasoned lace maker, you will be hard pressed to find a better or more comprehensive reference or study to make Bobbin Lace than this excellent book.
 The author has a deep and expert knowledge of lace making technique, and she has dealt with the subject in an exhaustive and thoroughly practical manner.
 The methods of working, the clear and straightforward descriptions are given in systematic and progressive stages through a large number of diagrams - many of which have been colorized to better explain the process of lace making.
 This book is not intended to be a book of patterns and designs, this is a technical study of the stitches and the process of bobbin lace to enable the worker to arrange her own patterns.
 There is a wealth of information here in this valuable and scarce resource book.

 31 Pages.
 This is an undated publication, but the patterns it contains are similar to those published between 1915 and 1920.
 They are all beautiful examples of Edwardian crochet.
 The projects include a portiere and a peacock inset in filet crochet; several centerpieces and table mats, several yokes; seven pages of edgings and medallions; children's yokes, bonnets and shoes; crocheted baskets and several designs for napkin corners.
+This book is filled with patterns to beautify you life, From the intricate floral corners for napkins to the elaborate lingerie yokes and baby bonnets, the is so much here to keep your crochet hook busy.
+If you are a lover of this era, this is a wonderful place to find a unique mixture of patterns to remind you of this wonderful time.
 A lovely, hard to find book!

 73 Pages.
 This book is an excellent study tool for the lace maker to use to hone their craft.
 Widely illustrated, with excellent detail - this book will lead you step by step through the process of making ten different laces.
 The unpricked patterns are included to make Fan Pattern, Cat's Face, Ring Pattern, Honeycomb Fan, True Lovers' Knot, Enlarged Honeycomb Pattern, Buckinghamshire Pattern, Floral Design, Lovely Insertion, and French Ground Laces.
 Each of these patterns are incorporated into lessons in this book, with many diagrams and detailed instruction.
 It is like having a teacher sit beside you while you learn your stitches!